 One Equity’s bid was about 9.2 percent higher than MModal’s average share price in the 20 days before the announcement, the smallest premium among takeovers valued at more than $300 million in the medical information systems and health-care cost containment industries since August 2005, according to data compiled by Bloomberg.

 Including net debt, the buyout values MModal at 12.4 times earnings before interest, taxes, depreciation and amortization, 20 percent less than the median multiple for deals in the group, the data show.
-Based on analysts’ estimates (MODL) for 2012 Ebitda, the deal values MModal at 8.7 times.
+Based on analysts’ estimates (MODL:US) for 2012 Ebitda, the deal values MModal at 8.7 times.
 Nuance, a $6 billion maker of voice-recognition software, offered to buy smaller rival Transcend Services Inc. in March for $302 million, valuing the company at 12.63 times Ebitda, data compiled by Bloomberg show.

 “If you compared the deal metrics to the Transcend deal, that would translate to $14.75 to $14.80” a share for MModal, Alfredo Scialabba, a special situations analyst for GFI Group in New York, said in a telephone interview.